openshift/federation-dev/labs/haproxy-tech-details.md

 Keep in mind the solution used here is far from perfect, and we have used what the environment offered to us in order to make it easy for you to get global ingress in the lab.

+In a production scenario, a global load balancer service would be used.
+This global load balancer could either be provided by F5, CloudFlare or other 3rd party solutions.

 ## Environment Details